 Dietary vitamin K: kale and other dark green leafy veggies are a source:

 Vitamin K is a fat-soluble vitamin is essential for forming sphingolipids, a type of fat that’s densely packed into brain cells.
-Vitamin K helps cognitive function, especially in older adults. vitamin K deficiency may be associated to cognitive decline.

 This study of 192 consecutive participants ≥65 years showed that higher dietary phylloquinone (vitamin K) intake was associated with better cognition and behavior among older adults.